15 Best Things to Do in Stratford (CT)

 Two Roads Brewing Company

-It feels like every town in Connecticut has a craft brewery, but few have taken off like Two Roads, which has now started exporting to the UK.
+It feels like every town in Connecticut has a craft brewery.
+But I don’t think many have taken off like Two Roads, which has gone fully international.

-The HQ is the beautiful old brick U.S. Baird Building on Stratford Avenue, once used for manufacturing transfer presses.
+HQ is the beautiful old brick U.S. Baird Building on Stratford Avenue.
+This magnificent brick structure was once used for manufacturing transfer presses.

-If you want to see where the magic happens there are tours on Friday, Saturday and Sunday, while the tasting room is open seven days.
+If you want to see where the magic happens there are tours on Saturdays, while the tasting room is open seven days.

 The whole place is gorgeous to look at, with bare wooden floors, steel beams and outsized windows flooding everything with light.